suryaprakashsingh1705-sys/hacktoberfest-2025-frontend/README.md

 ## Contributing

 We welcome contributions from everyone!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+💡 **Tip:** Before working on UI-related issues, please refer to the [Design section](#design) for Figma files and UI guidelines.

 ---